hughhyndman/kdbspark/README.md

   }
 ```

 Spark can partition its processing to be spread across multiple nodes in a cluster.
 When Spark calls KdbSpark, it can provide the number of partitions (default is 1) from which the query will be performed.
 Each partition is given an integer ID starting at zero.
 When KdbSpark has to request kdb+ for the query schema, it directs the request to a single partition, and provides a partition ID of -1 in parameters provided to the the query function.

-A kdb+ script file is included in the project resources folder to use a guide.
-XXX
+Kdb+ script files are included in the project resources folder to use as a guide.
+One file, [spark.q](https://github.com/hughhyndman/kdbspark/blob/master/src/test/resources/spark.q), provides helper functions to help implement logging, pushdown filters, etc. The other, [sample.q](https://github.com/hughhyndman/kdbspark/blob/master/src/test/resources/sample.q), is a fully-commented working query.

 ### Pushdown Filters

-KdbSpark supports pushdown filters, which are essentially a set of predicates and conjunctions that comprise some or all of the where-clause in Spark SQL or the argument to a DataFrame's filter function.
+KdbSpark supports pushdown filters, which are essentially a set of predicates and conjunctions that comprise some or all of the where-clause in Spark SQL (or the argument to a DataFrame's filter function).
 The filters are converted into kdb+ nested array format and are included in the function's parameter, whose responsibility is to convert the array to a kdb+ where clause or to the constraint parameter in kdb+'s functional select.

 For example, if a user enters the following filter expression: